NoobKeksTV/WemxToCloudflare/README.md

 Small Express service to **allocate** and **reclaim** SRV DNS names on Cloudflare for game servers.
 Prefixes are drawn from `strings.txt` (one per line).
 When you create a domain, the chosen prefix is **removed** from the file.
 When you remove a domain, the prefix is **added back**.

+Why "WemX to CF" ?
+Well.
+WemX is the Software we use for our Customer-Panel.
+And CloudFlare is our Domain provider.

+This Software can absolutely be used for any other case where you want to create random Vanity Domains and use them in another software.

 ---

 ## Features